 The Leapfrog Hospital Survey data is the primary data source for IPS.
-Hospitals that report their progress in meeting the IPS Standard on the 2017 Leapfrog Hospital Survey by August 31, 2017, will receive points based on their Leapfrog score for the IPS measure.
+Hospitals that report their progress in meeting the IPS Standard on the 2017 Leapfrog Hospital Survey by December 31, 2017, will receive points based on their Leapfrog score for the IPS measure.

-The 2015 AHA Annual Survey is a secondary data source for IPS.
-A hospital's responses to the 2015 AHA Annual Survey questions on the number of Med/Surg and/or Pediatric ICU beds, the closed/open status of the Med/Surg ICU and/or Pediatric ICUs, and number of FTEs of intensivists in Med/Surg and/or Pediatric ICUs are used to assign the following score (refer to Table 2.1).
+The 2016 AHA Annual Survey is the secondary data source for IPS.
+A hospital's responses to the 2016 AHA Annual Survey questions on the number of Med/Surg and/or Pediatric ICU beds, the closed/open status of the Med/Surg ICU and/or Pediatric ICUs, and number of FTEs of intensivists in Med/Surg and/or Pediatric ICUs are used to assign a score (refer to Table 2.1).